Compagnie Générale Transatlantique: The Jules Durand affair

 In 1910, coal burners in Le Havre went on strike.
-In response, the company posted inflammatory posters on the quays, mobilized the anti-revolutionary corporate union, the "Yellow", and demanded that the police protect the freedom to work.
-Incidents multiplied: confrontation with the police, nocturnal sabotage, fights between strikers and non-strikers, etc. On September 10, Louis Dongé, a "Yellow", was killed in a fight with drunkards.
-Local company officials seized on this the opportunity to neutralize the strike: Jules Durand, secretary of Le Havre charcoal union, was accused by false witnesses bought by the company of having had his union vote for the assassination of Louis Dongé.
+In response, the company posted inflammatory posters on the quays, mobilized the anti-strike "yellow" union, and demanded that the police protect the freedom to work.
+Incidents multiplied: confrontation with the police, nighttime sabotage, fights between strikers and non-strikers, etc. On September 10, Louis Dongé, a member of the "yellow" union, was killed in a fight with drunkards.
+Local company officials seized on this the opportunity to neutralize the strike.
+Jules Durand, secretary of Le Havre charcoal union, was accused by false witnesses, bought by the company, of having had his union voted for the assassination of Louis Dongé.
 The strike he had been leading for three weeks then came to an abrupt end.

 In Paris, the press ignited.
-Conservative newspapers (Le Temps, L'Aurore, Le Capitaliste, etc.) denounced a "return to barbarism" and demanded energetic measures against the trade unionists.
-The government declared itself ready to "resort to illegal measures" against insurrectional strikes.
+Conservative newspapers (Le Temps, L'Aurore, Le Capitaliste, etc.) denounced the "return to barbarism" and demanded energetic measures against the trade unionists.
+The government declared itself ready to resort to illegal measures against insurrectional strikes.

 At the end of the trial, Jules Durand was sentenced to death.
-The whole left mobilized, from the socialist Jean Jaurès to the anarchist Sébastien Faure, including the trade unionist Georges Yvetot and Paul Meunier.
+The whole Left mobilized, from the socialist Jean Jaurès to the anarchist Sébastien Faure, including the trade unionist Georges Yvetot and Paul Meunier.
 Across France, crowds marched against "class injustice" and hundreds of public meetings were organized.
 Internationally (Italy, United Kingdom, United States, Australia, etc.) strikes and rallies were carried out in support of Durand.
 Under pressure, President Armand Fallières commuted the sentence to seven years' imprisonment.
 The mobilizations did not weaken, and Durand was released on February 16, 1911.
 However, he went insane in his captivity.
-Shocked by his detention and sentencing, he experienced delusion of persecution, no longer recognized his relatives and banged his head against the walls.
+Traumatized by his detention and sentencing, he experienced delusion of persecution, no longer recognized his relatives and banged his head against the walls.
 He was placed in a mental asylum until the end of his life in April 1926, and his innocence was officially recognized in 1918.